devildahu/gssa-rs/Readme.md

       (the two being the same)
 - [ ] random drops allowing to restore health
 - [ ] random drop allowing to change weapon
+- [ ] Complete console lockup with a blue screen saying "you ded" when game over

+Following are probably never going to happen, but are long term potential developpment for the game.

+- [ ] Conditionally compile the rust-console/gba debugging facilities to elide
+      them from the final binary when not using them.
+- [ ] Proper game over screen with restart option and score.
 - [ ] Game over screen similar to a panic
 - [ ] Setup <https://github.com/est31/warnalyzer> for multi-crate dead code detection
 - [ ] Improve the HAL so that it's possible to make a fully-featured game
+   - [ ] Allow switching video mode in exec::GameState
    - [ ] proc/simple macro for generating _1, _2 etc. for typesafe registry values.
    - [ ] Tooling to generate 4bpp and 8bpp tilemaps and declare rust structs
          for image layouts, integrate palette management into asset pipeline